jimmylee/next-postgres-sequelize/README.md

 [documentation](https://cloud.google.com/appengine/docs/flexible/custom-runtimes/configuring-your-app-with-app-yaml)

 Make sure you add `app.yaml` to the `.gitignore`.
-You don't want to commit this file into your project.
+You don't want to commit this file into your Github repository.

 Then run `npm run deploy`.
 This configuration will cost you ~\$40 a month.

 ## What happened to Zeit's Now service?

+- It is a great service.
-Now 2.0 is about serverless everything.
-And this example doesn't work with Now 2.0
+- Now 2.0 is about serverless everything
+- This example doesn't work with Now 2.0

 ## Questions?